lyon-fnal/devenv/README.md

 * `devenv-vnc-<NAME>`: Service makes a long lived container from the `lyonfnal/devenv_cvmfs_vnc:sl6` image that mounts CVMFS and runs VNC.

 * `cvmfs_nfs_server`: Service makes a long lived container from the `lyonfnal/devenv-cvmfs-nfsserver:sl6` image that mounts CVMFS and serves it via nfs for the client container (next).
+[Sorry that the underscores vs. dashes makes this confusing.]

 * `devenv-client-<NAME>`: Service makes a container from the `lyonfnal/devenv-cvmfs-nfsclient:sl6`.
 The container will launch very quickly and will exit when the command completes.
 It is not long lived.